khalozhyn/DatabricksDashboardInADay/Participant Assets/Lab 3 - Dashboard Creation.md

 <div style="text-align:left;">
   <img src="./Artifacts/Dashboard_GroupByStore.png" width="15%">
 </div>
-7. Add the measures "total_costs_of_goods" and "total net revenue" as tooltip
+7. Add the measures "total_cost_of_goods" and "total_net_revenue_usd" as tooltip
 8. Rename the tooltip values to "Total Costs of Goods [$]" and "Total Net Revenue [$]"
 9. Rename the title to "Net Profit per Month [$]"

-**Step 4: Add a Page Level Filter for the Store Name**
+**Step 4: Add a Page Level Filter for the Store Name** In this step, you will add page-level filters for store and product to enable interactive exploration for business users.

 1. Click on the "Add a filter" icon
 <div style="text-align:left;">